 Your garage is one of the largest storage areas in your home.
 It is also one of the most susceptible to damage from water or other elements.
-Spaces for any kind of storage are especially vulnerable to water damage because small leaks grow, unnoticed, behind or beneath gathered items.
+Spaces for any kind of storage are especially vulnerable to water damage because small leaks grow unnoticed, behind, or beneath gathered items.
 This damages the floor, walls, and even the items themselves.
-Extensive damage may already have been done by the time these small leaks become apparent.
+Extensive damage may already have been done when these small leaks become apparent.
 It is important to defend this space against water intrusion.
-That’s why Mr. Restore wants to provide you with 5 tips to prevent water damage in your garage.
+That's why Mr. Restore wants to provide you with five tips to prevent water damage in your garage.

 Make sure the gutter system is clear of obstructions and that downspouts properly channel water down and away from your garage, where it puddles up and flows in the wrong direction.
 A heavy downpour with clogged gutters or downspouts can easily create flooded storage spaces.
-Remember, a clogged gutter or drainpipe can not only cause water damage to your garage, but the the rest of your house as well.
+Remember, a clogged gutter or drainpipe can cause not only water damage to your garage but the rest of your house as well.
 Check for leaves, sticks, dirt, and other debris, especially after a storm.

 Roof leaks in the garage are often difficult to detect.
-They are usually caused by leaks in nearby pipes or from water soaking through the floor or attic above the garage.
-This creates unsightly stains and damage to the drywall, sheetrock and any electrical systems servicing the garage.
+Leaks usually cause them in nearby pipes or from water soaking through the floor or attic above the garage.
+This creates unsightly stains and damage to the drywall, sheetrock, and any electrical systems servicing the garage.
 Be sure to check for water leaks regularly.

 Sealing your garage floor is an excellent way to prevent water damage in your garage.
 It will not only make the flooring more attractive but also protect the surface in the event that water does get into the area.

 5. Prepare for Water Damage